Guarulhos Sao Paulo, Brazil Travel Guide

 Familiarize yourself with the terminal layout to easily find your gate and amenities.

-From São Paulo city, various options exist for transfer to GRU.
+From São Paulo city, various possibilities are there for transfer to GRU.
 Plan your transport well in advance, especially during peak traffic hours.

 Taxis and ride-sharing apps (Uber, 99) are readily available throughout São Paulo for direct transfers to GRU.
 Ensure you book from reputable services.